A charming country village.

 Surrounded by breathtaking scenery, Tallong has developed as an area of ‘weekend retreats’.
 Within an easy drive from Sydney, the village offers an attractive venue for backpackers and day trippers.

 Situated on the boundary between four major biological zones, Tallong has a remarkable natural diversity of wildlife and plant species.
-Rare plants such as the Tallong Midge Orchid (Genoplesium Plumosum) which can only be found in the area surrounding Tallong.
+Rare plants such as the Tallong Midge Orchid (Genoplesium Plumosum) can only be found in the area surrounding Tallong.

 A Brief History